Dynamic Host Configuration Protocol: Security

 DHCP does provide some mechanisms for mitigating these problems.
-The Relay Agent Information Option protocol extension (RFC 3046, usually referred to in the industry by its actual number as Option 82) allows network operators to attach tags to DHCP messages as these messages arrive on the network operator's trusted network.
+The Relay Agent Information Option protocol extension (usually referred to in the industry by its actual number as Option 82) allows network operators to attach tags to DHCP messages as these messages arrive on the network operator's trusted network.
 This tag is then used as an authorization token to control the client's access to network resources.
 Because the client has no access to the network upstream of the relay agent, the lack of authentication does not prevent the DHCP server operator from relying on the authorization token.

 Another extension, Authentication for DHCP Messages (RFC 3118), provides a mechanism for authenticating DHCP messages.
-As of 2002, RFC 3118 had not seen widespread adoption because of the problems of managing keys for large numbers of DHCP clients.
-A 2007 book about DSL technologies remarked that:there were numerous security vulnerabilities identified against the security measures proposed by RFC 3118.
-This fact, combined with the introduction of 802.1x, slowed the deployment and take-rate of authenticated DHCP, and it has never been widely deployed.
-A 2010 book notes that:[t]here have been very few implementations of DHCP Authentication.
+As of 2002, this extension had not seen widespread adoption because of the problems of managing keys for large numbers of DHCP clients.
+A 2007 book about DSL technologies remarked that:[T]here were numerous security vulnerabilities identified against the security measures proposed by RFC 3118.
+This fact, combined with the introduction of 802.1X, slowed the deployment and take-rate of authenticated DHCP, and it has never been widely deployed.
+A 2010 book notes that:[T]here have been very few implementations of DHCP Authentication.
 The challenges of key management and processing delays due to hash computation have been deemed too heavy a price to pay for the perceived benefits.

-Architectural proposals from 2008 involve authenticating DHCP requests using 802.1x or PANA (both of which transport EAP).
+Architectural proposals from 2008 involve authenticating DHCP requests using 802.1X or PANA (both of which transport EAP).
 An IETF proposal was made for including EAP in DHCP itself, the so-called EAPoDHCP; this does not appear to have progressed beyond IETF draft level, the last of which dates to 2010.